Storm chasing: Dangers

 There are inherent dangers involved in pursuing hazardous weather.
 These range from lightning, tornadoes, large hail, flooding, hazardous road conditions (rain or hail-covered roadways), animals on the roadway, downed power lines (and occasionally other debris), reduced visibility from heavy rain (often wind blown), blowing dust, hail and hail fog.
 Most directly weather-related hazards such as from a tornado are minimized if the storm chaser is knowledgeable and cautious.
 In some situations severe downburst winds may push automobiles around, especially high-profile vehicles.
 Tornadoes affect a relatively small area and are predictable enough to be avoided if sustaining situational awareness and following strategies including always having an open escape route, maintaining a safe distance, and avoiding placement in the direction of travel of a tornado (in most cases in the Northern Hemisphere this is to the north and to the east of a tornado).
 Lightning, however, is an unavoidable hazard.

 "Core punching", storm chaser slang for driving through a heavy precipitation core to intercept the area of interest within a storm, is recognized as hazardous due to reduced visibility and because many tornadoes are rain-wrapped.
-The "bear's cage" refers to the area under a rotating wall cloud (and any attendant tornadoes), which is the "bear", and to the blinding precipitation (which can include window-shatteringly large hail) surrounding some or all sides of a tornado, which is the "cage".
+Upon leaving the heavy precipitation, chasers enter the "notch," or the area between the precipitation and the possibly rain wrapped tornado.
+It is often clear as the intense updraft doesn't allow precipitation to fall to the ground, allowing for possibly exceptional views of the tornado, but is extremely dangerous as it offers few escape routes and makes chasers vulnerable to deviant motion.
+Driving further, chasers can enter the "bear's cage," which refers to the area under a rotating wall cloud (and any attendant tornadoes), which is the "bear", and to the blinding precipitation (which can include window-shatteringly large hail) surrounding some or all sides of a rain-wrapped tornado, which is the "cage".

 Similarly, chasing at night heightens risk due to darkness.

 In reality, the most significant hazard is driving, which is made more dangerous by the severe weather.
 Adding still more to this hazard are the multiple distractions which can compete for a chaser's attention, such as driving, communicating with chase partners and others with a phone and/or radio, navigating, watching the sky, checking weather data, and shooting photos or video.
-Chasers ideally work to prevent the driver from multitasking either by chase partners covering the other aspects or by the driver pulling over to do these other things if he or she is chasing alone.
-Falling asleep while driving is a chase hazard, especially on long trips back.
-This also is exacerbated by nocturnal darkness and by the defatigating demands of driving through precipitation and on slick roads.
+Prudence and defensive driving is key to minimizing the risk.
+Chasers ideally work to prevent the driver from multitasking either by chase partners covering the other aspects or by the driver pulling over to do these other things if they are chasing alone.
+Drowsy driving is a chase hazard, especially on long trips back.
+This is exacerbated by nocturnal darkness and by the defatigating demands of driving through precipitation and on slick roads.